ishehara/ishehara/README.md

 - 👋 Hello, I am Ishan Shehara Liyanage
 - 👀 I am interested in Machine Learning and AI technologies
 - 🌱 I am an undergraduate at Sri Lanka Institue of Information Technologies (BSc.
 Information Technology)
 - 🌱 I am an undergraduate at the University of Colombo Also (BSc.
-Electronocs and Automation)
+Electronics and Automation Technology)

 <!---